Historicity of the Iliad: The Iliad as partly historical

-As mentioned above, though, it is most likely that the Homeric tradition contains elements of historical fact and elements of fiction interwoven.
+As mentioned above, however, it is most likely that the Homeric tradition contains elements of historical fact and elements of fiction interwoven.
 Homer describes a location, presumably in the Bronze Age, with a city.
 This city was near Mount Ida in northwest Turkey.
 Such a city did exist, at the mound of Hisarlık.

 Hittite evidence

-Hittite texts provide evidence that Late Bronze Age Troy was indeed a regionally important city, that it was already known by variants of its later names, and that it was of political interest to Mycenaean Greeks.
-Moreover, some stray details appearing in these records have been speculatively linked to mythic characters and events.
-However, the texts provide no concrete evidence whatsoever for the Trojan War having occurred or for any particular historical kernel in the myths.
+Hittite texts provide evidence that Late Bronze Age Troy was indeed a regionally important city, that it was already known by variants of its later names, and that it was of political interest to Mycenaean Greeks (Ahhiyawans).
+Some stray details appearing in these records have been speculatively linked to mythic characters and events.
+However, the texts provide no concrete evidence for the Trojan War having occurred or for any particular historical kernel in the myths.

 The Hittite placenames Wilusa and Taruisa occurring in these texts are generally regarded as corresponding to the later Greek terms (W)ilios and Troia.
-These correspondences were first proposed by the Swiss scholar Emil Forrer on the basis of linguistic similarities, but are now supported by additional geographical evidence.
-From the texts, one can infer Wilusa's location relative to other identified places such as the Seha River, and combining these data points places Wilusa in the Troad-- a region in which Hisarlik is the only major Bronze Age city attested in the archaeological record.
+These correspondences were first proposed by the Swiss scholar Emil Forrer on the basis of linguistic similarities, but are now supported by geographical evidence as well.
+Notably, a treaty was drawn up about 1280 BCE between the Hittite king Muwatalli II and Alaksandu of Wilusa (Alexander of Ilios), guaranteed by the Wilusan patron deity Apaliunas (Apollo).
+From the texts, one can infer Wilusa's location relative to other identified places such as the Seha River, and combining these data points places Wilusa in the Troad—a region in which Hisarlik is the only major Bronze Age city attested in the archaeological record.
 However, despite the strength of this argument, it is still grounded in circumstantial evidence, and scholars do not regard it as beyond question.

 A number of Hittite documents attest to ongoing political turmoil in Western Anatolia which affected Wilusa on occasion.
 Notable among these documents are the Manapa-Tarhunda letter and Tawagalawa letter, which concern the anti-Hittite activities of a warlord named Piyamaradu.
 Since Piyamaradu appears to have been supported by the Ahhiyawa and these letters also mention Wilusa, these events have sometimes been interpreted as a historical basis for the Trojan War, particularly in popular literature.
 Although this interpretation remains a viable hypothesis, it is not favored by current scholarship.
 For instance, a section divider in the Manapa-Tarhunta letter seems to suggest that Piyamaradu's activities were not related to Wilusa.
 Similarly, although the Tawagalawa letter alludes to a previous disagreement between the Hittites and Ahhiyawa concerning Wilusa, it gives no indication that tensions escalated beyond strongly worded cuneiform tablets.
 Noted Hittiteologist Trevor Bryce cautions that our current understanding of Wilusa's history does not provide evidence for there having been an actual Trojan War since "the less material one has, the more easily it can be manipulated to fit whatever conclusion one wishes to come up with".